 Support from BU

-The Student Support and Engagement Team can be your first point of contact.
+The [email protected] team can be your first point of contact.
 They offer confidential discussions and can signpost you to the services that will most benefit you.

 Support is available on campus from Student Wellbeing, which offers free confidential support, counselling, practical advice around your wellbeing and information about drug and alcohol services that can be accessed in the community.
 You can also talk to Faith & Reflection, the Student Medical Centre or your own GP.
 SUBU Advice can also help you develop alcohol harm reduction strategies.

 If you wish to improve your lifestyle, our SportBU facilities include a gym, fitness classes and a variety of sporting activities.
 Discover new social groups through the many clubs and societies run by the Students’ Union.